ZaelonD/Data_Structures_and_Algorithms_in_Java/README.md

 values (j = 2, 4, 6, ...).
 You do these two passes repeatedly until the array is sorted.
 Replace the bubbleSort() method in bubbleSort.java with an oddEvenSort() method.
 Make sure it works for varying amounts of data.
-You’ll need to figure out how many times to do the two passes.
+You'll need to figure out how many times to do the two passes.
 The odd-even sort is actually useful in a multiprocessing environment, where a separate processor can operate on each odd pair simultaneously and then on each even pair.
 Because the odd pairs are independent of each other, each pair